 When my husband was diagnosed with Leukemia, my youngest was only seven months old.
 Besides the terrible grief I felt for my suffering husband was the realization that we would never know the joy of welcoming another baby into the world.
-I was ready to have #9, #10 – whatever number God would be gracious enough to grant us.
 As it is, the eight children I’ve been blessed with have shared their strength, their candor, their honesty, their love, their hard work, their sense of honor and their noble spirits with me and many others.

 The other day, as I stared at two large feed sacks I knew I could not lift, my eldest son stepped over without a word and swooped them into his arms and put them where they belonged.
 God knew what He was doing when He gave me son #1.
 And #2, who has a sense of humor that lightens the mood even in the hardest moments.
 And #3, who is a world-class student, manages the chicken establishment on our place, and mops floors on the side. #4 is the family cook and storyteller, #5 is our artist par-excellence, #6 helps me organize, #7 helps keep the critters happy, #8 keeps us laughing.